A Cheap DJ might NOT be the best choice …

 This gives you peace of mind they are operating a real business and gives you a written (or digital) piece of evidence should you have to take them to the small claims tribunal.

 Sadly, weddings have been an easy target for dodgy vendors over the years.
-I have seen far too many couples get fooled by “low prices” only to find themselves rorted out of their hard earned money.
+I have seen far too many couples get fooled by “low prices” looking for a cheap DJ only to find themselves tricked out of their hard-earned money.
 These days, every cent counts so people taking your money for an already expensive wedding really hurts.

 Quality, reputable suppliers might cost more, but in the long run you can rest easy knowing you are in good hands and won’t be let down.